mikeyPower/cyberark/README.md

 ## Output file

-The output file is an excel file with 3 tabs:
+The output file is an excel file with 3 tabs:<br/>
     1. User Stores: Is a tab that contains all the users that stored a password excluding those of Password Manager<br/>
     2. Retrieves: This tab contains information regarding all the passwords that were taken out and if there was an equivalent      store<br/>
        action for that password taking into account of any other user who took the password out while a store had not occured<br/>